TOEFL 2026 Writing

 How do I improve Write an Email fast?

-Three high-return strategies: write one timed email daily under 7 minutes, drill the same bullet-point structure across different recipients to master tone shifts, and get AI feedback on at least 3 responses per week to identify your consistent weak patterns.
+Three high-return strategies: write one timed email daily under 7 minutes, drill the same bullet-point structure across different recipients to master register shifts, and get AI feedback on at least 3 responses per week to identify your consistent weak patterns.

 Are the practice prompts on this page from ETS?